 tl;dr I work in genetics, was initially very sceptical that were any genetic variants that really did cause shorter sleep, did some research which made me slightly more sceptical still, and then found a recent study which I think serves as an additional very, very strong update that the variants mentioned in this post have no such effect.

 Long version: I have worked for 5 years at a company dedicated to finding associations between genetic variants and disease.
-I have a bit-part technician's role in our primary workflow for discovering these associations, and I have done some work alongside our clinical sequencing group (a bunch of physician-scientists contracted by clinicians around the world to try to identify genetic causes for their patient's conditions), but I will freely admit that most of the work I do is deeply non-clinical stuff like analysing DNA from the skulls of 9th-century settlers of Iceland to find out where they were born.
+I have a bit-part technician's role in our primary workflow for discovering these associations, and I have done some work alongside our clinical sequencing group (a bunch of physician-scientists contracted by clinicians around the world to try to identify genetic causes for their patient's conditions).
+But I will freely admit that most of the work I do is deeply non-clinical stuff like analysing DNA from the skulls of 9th-century settlers of Iceland to find out where they were born.
 The upshot is that I'm claiming some expertise here, but not on the level of "I literally did my thesis on this" or anything.

 To be clear, some early attempts to link traits to genetic variants were successful, especially when you were guided by existing knowledge of biochemistry or if previous attempts had already narrowed down the search region a lot.
-For instance, the gene whose variants are responsible for ~all cases of achondroplasia, a kind of dwarfism, was identified in 1994 after previous work had already narrowed the search down to a small genomic region shared by all affected members within and across 18 multigenerational affected families.
+For instance, the gene whose variants are responsible for ~all cases of achondroplasia, a kind of dwarfism, was identified in 1994 after previous work had already narrowed the search down to a small genomic region shared by all affected members within and across 18 affected families.
 But according to the second link, at least 5 other genes had previously been suggested as causing achondroplasia and failed to pass scrutiny.

 I was tempted to put a pin in this and wait until I got to work on Monday to check for associations myself between variants in these genes and sleep traits in the most cutting-edge datasets available.
 The cohorts I have access to are large enough that I would probably find quite a few carriers of the variants in question.
 However, I then came across this study published in September 2022, The impact of Mendelian sleep and circadian genetic variants in a population setting.
 I will let the paper speak for itself: